KSDaemon/wampy.js/README.md

 ==========================================

-Starting from v6.2.0 version you can pass additional HTTP Headers and TLS parameters to underlying socket connection in node.js environment.
+Starting from v6.2.0 version you can pass additional HTTP Headers and TLS parameters to underlying socket connection in node.js environment (thnx `websocket` library).
 See example below.
 For `wsRequestOptions` you can pass any option, described in [tls.connect options][] documentation.

 ```javascript
 const Wampy = require('wampy').Wampy;